How to Clean up Your Name and Improve Your Personal Online Reputation

-Lock Down Your Private Life to Preserve Your Reputation
+Lock Down Your Private Life to Protect Your New Internet Reputation

 Whether you're an individual looking for a new reputation or a business looking for a new reputation, it's important to draw a privacy line somewhere.
 The truth is that you may not want everyone seeing everything.
 In fact, it's better that way.

 Many people actually have multiple accounts for this very reason.
 They may have an account for their private life and an account for the life they actually want to share.

-Consider Deleting Online Accounts to Clean Up Your Information and Reputation on Google and the Internet
+Consider Deleting Online Accounts to Help with Cleaning Up Your Information and Reputation Online

 You may even want to consider deleting some of your online accounts.

 If you're an individual, you could have some old social media accounts that are cringe-worthy today.
 If you're a business, you may have an old email account or a worn-out social media page, or worse.

 - Social media pages